maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Wang BASIC interpreted the optional *aexp* not as a line number but an ordinal, such that `RESTORE 10` would set the pointer to the 10th element in the program's `DATA`.
 As there is no way to tell which dialect any given code is using, RetroBASIC always interprets the value as a line number, which is far more common.

+Univac 1100 BASIC included `RESTORE*` and `RESTORE$`, which restored only the numeric or string values.
+This worked hand-in-hand with the way it read values in the `READ`, which would skip values of the "wrong" type.
+For instance if you had `DATA 10,20,"a string"` and performed `READ A$`, it would skip the two numbers and read the string.
+While interesting, the value of this functionality is questionable and it is entirely incompatible with any other dialect.

 <!-- TOC --><a name="other-statements"></a>
 ## Other statements